Frequently Asked Questions about Network Management

 Yes.
 Only Sprint-approved devices may be used on the Sprint network.

-Information concerning Sprint’s coverage and network performance can be found using our coverage tool which can be found at: http://www.boostmobile.com/coverage.
+Information concerning Sprint's coverage and network performance can be found using our coverage tool which can be found at: http://www.boostmobile.com/coverage.
 Information on the speed of Sprint's network can be found at: sprint.com/en/coverage/support/important_coverage_info_popup.shtml.

-Boost Mobile Terms and Conditions, including guidelines on such topics as service plans, activation procedures, data usage and dispute resolution, can be viewed here: http://www.boostmobile.com/support/services-policies/terms-conditions
+Boost Mobile Service Terms and Conditions, including guidelines on such topics as support and service policies, activation procedures, data usage and dispute resolution, can be viewed at: http://www.boostmobile.com/support/services-policies/terms-conditions

 Detailed information on all of Boost Mobile broadband internet access service plans can be found on Boost Mobile's online shopping pages at: http://www.boostmobile.com/shop/plans